wenux0509/finance-tracker_14_07_24/README.md

 A version of finance tracker that match with the 14_7_24 milestones report In case you interested start working with this one can proceed.

-Before running ionic serve
+Before running ionic serve <br>
-Make sure install these elements by running these command in the project directory npm install @capacitor/camera npm install @ionic/pwa-elements
+Make sure install these elements by running these command in the project directory <br>
+npm install @capacitor/camera <br>
+npm install @ionic/pwa-elements <br>

 Database name: expensedb